-Find the resonance frequency of the torsion pendulum from a amplitude versus driving frequency plot for the torsion pendulum.
+Find the resonance frequency of the torsion pendulum from a amplitude (θ{max}) versus driving frequency plot for the torsion pendulum.
 In this section, you will need to decide on a procedure yourself, based on what you know about the device and resonance curves.
-While you are doing taking data, be sure to note the phase behavior of the driver and the oscillator bfore, at, and past resonance.

-Find resonance curves for three different brake currents (~ 0 A, ~ 0.4 A, and 0.8 A).
+While you are doing taking data, be sure to note the phase behavior of the driver and the oscillator before, at, and past resonance.
+You should find resonance curves and frequencies for three different brake (damping) currents (~ 0 A, ~ 0.4 A, and 0.8 A).
 Also, find the damping constant for those three cases.
-Repeat this process for a small $(I \sim 0 A)$ and a large $(I \sim 0.8 A)$ damping current.

 Note that WAPP has a new option to fit resonance curves.
-You should attempt to use it, but be skepticial about its results.
+You should attempt to use it, but be skeptical about its results.
 Your plots must have a fairly well-defined shape near the peak in order for WAPP to give good results.
+If WAPP gives suspect results, calculate the resonance frequency by eye from your resonance curve.

-7.5 Conclusions
+7.6 Conclusions

 - 1. Comment on how well the WAPP resonance curve mode works. - 2.
-Are the damping constants in Section 7.4.1 consistent with what you would expect?
+Are the damping constants in Section 7.5.1.2 consistent with what you would expect?
 If not, attempt to explain why not. - 3.
-How do the three average oscillation times found in Section 7.4.1 compare?
+How do the three average oscillation times found in Section 7.5.1.3 compare?
 What does this tell you about the critically damped case? - 4.
-In Section 7.4.2, how did the phase difference between driver and the oscillator vary with frequency?
+In Section 7.5.2.1, how did the phase difference between driver and the oscillator vary with frequency?
 What was the phase at low frequency?
 At high frequency?
 Near resonance? - 5.
-Considering the damping currents used, are the damping constants found in Sections 7.4.2, 7.4.1, and 7.4.1 consistent with each other?
+Considering the damping currents used, are the damping constants found in Sections 7.5.1.3, 7.5.1.2 and 7.5.2.1, consistent with each other?
 If not, attempt to explain why not.